-Once skills needs of migrant workers begin to be clearly identified the SSSC should negotiate solutions with relevant stakeholders and revise SSA accordingly.
-Completion of joint work with SQA.
-3) Partnership with SQA, SCQF and Scottish Government to develop the Leonardo project.
+- 1) Once skills needs of migrant workers begin to be clearly identified the SSSC should negotiate solutions with relevant stakeholders and revise SSA accordingly. - 2) Completion of joint work on the equivalence of non-UK qualifications with SQA. - 3) Partnership with SQA (AB), SCQF and Scottish Government to develop the Leonardo project. - 4) Promote work of HIE, Unison and others to support migrant workers and their employers.